Skip to main content

 Still on the sloppy side, yes, but I am pleased with the way the Army Painter Red Tone Quickwash has gone on and settled into the many folds and crevasses of the first 14 Minden Austrian hussars.
 It helps define the many complicated areas of their uniforms.
 Miles of buttons and braid across the chests and pelisses anyone?

-I tried a little test painting to that end on one of the hussars sitting next to Nadasdy in the rear rank last night, and the plan actually worked out pretty well.
-AS some of you will no doubt agree, that is not always so with even the best laid plans.
+I tried a little test application of thinned Vallejo Red to that end on one of the hussars sitting next to Nadasdy in the rear rank last night, and the plan actually worked out pretty well.
+As some of you will no doubt agree, that is not always so with even the best laid plans.
 The road to hell, good intentions, and all that jazz you understand.

 And speaking of Nadasdy, his trumpeter and several horses arrived a couple of days ago, along with a mounted Croat officer, from Minden Miniatures!
 I'll probably include them in the next batch of 14 hussars down the road in the late summer or early fall depending on how these proceed and the start of the fall semester/term when the university cranks back into action come mid-August.

-Early evening in the summer was always my late maternal grandmother's favorite time of the day, and I have so many happy memories of the family gathering for coffee after dinner in the side-yard, or on the front porch if it was rainy, chatting and laughing about this or that as the sunlight waned and the chorus of crickets and frogs began their nightly opera.
+Early evening in the summer was always my late maternal grandmother's favorite time of the day.
+There are so many happy memories of the family gathering for coffee after dinner in the side-yard, or on the front porch if it was rainy, chatting and laughing about this or that as the sunlight waned and the chorus of crickets and frogs began their nightly opera.

 While we lack the Pennsylvania creek that babbled along past my grandparents' house toward the Susquehanna River, we are in the midst of wetlands with thousands of frogs and the crickets here in Michigan.
-It's wonderful to sit with the Grand Duchess on the screened backporch and listen to the same sound now, so many years later.
+It's wonderful to sit with the Grand Duchess on the screened backporch just after dark and hear the same sound now so many years later.

 But, I digress!